 Employing all of these best practices can protect you and your business from various forms of online fraud.

 Title companies, real estate agents, mortgage lenders, buyers, and sellers are all vulnerable to wire fraud.
 And scams targeting the real estate industry continue to rise.
 The highest reported fraud was business email compromise/email account compromise (BEC/EAC).
 In this instance, cybercriminals hack into legitimate email account conversations, assume the identity of the real estate professional (title agent, real estate agent, or lender), and send the buyer false wiring instructions.
-In 2020, the FBI reported over 19,000 complaints of BEC with reported losses totaling over $1.8 billion.
-According to ALTA’s 2021 Wire Fraud and Cyber Crime Survey, title insurance professionals reported that during one-third of all real estate and mortgage transactions, cybercriminals tried to reroute funds into fraudulent accounts.
+In 2020, the FBI reported over 19,000 complaints of BEC, with reported losses totaling over $1.8 billion.
+According to ALTA’s 2021 Wire Fraud and Cyber Crime Survey, title insurance professionals reported that cybercriminals tried to reroute funds into fraudulent accounts during one-third of all real estate and mortgage transactions.

-Title companies need to take extra precautions and educate themselves and their clients, protect their email and require wire information in-person when possible.
+Title companies must take extra precautions and educate themselves and their clients, protect their email, and require wire information in-person when possible.
 One strategy to reduce wire fraud is to call the client directly to verify the wiring instructions over the phone.
 If there are any changes to wiring instructions, the title company should investigate before taking any action.

 A multi-channel communication process can help mitigate wire fraud instances.
 For example, a multi-channel protocol would require a title agent to make a phone call if any wiring instructions are adjusted via email.
 It’s also important to maintain multi-channel protocols even in the face of missed deadlines or urgent timelines.
 Cybercriminals operate on creating false urgency.
 The sense of urgency creates anxiety and prevents real thought before taking any action.

-A much safer option is a built-in secure, closing platform.
-Qualia Connect brings the entire closing team together onto one secure, cloud-based platform– facilitating communication and document sharing between title & escrow, real estate agents, lenders, and consumers.
+A much safer option is a secure closing platform.
+Qualia Connect brings the entire closing team together onto one secure, cloud-based platform—facilitating communication and document sharing between title & escrow, real estate agents, lenders, and consumers.

 Educating homebuyers about the severity of wire fraud